annaskoulikari/vue-events/README.md

 * Receive success or error notifications
 * Pagination

 This app was built following a tutorial by the team over at [Vue Mastery](https://www.vuemastery.com/)!

+# To run the app on your local machine
+1. Clone the repository
+2. Run `yarn install`
+3. In one terminal run `yarn serve`
+4. In another terminal run `json-server --watch db.son` in order to start the server

 ## Project setup
 ```